 - Strong partnerships with other professionals and providers, not least in reintegration and transition

 - The provision of ambitious and exciting opportunities through well-designed and individualised curriculum arrangements

 - Respect for individual children, young people and their parents, with the power to bring cheer and self-belief to children, and relief, optimism and support to parents

 - Unremittingly committed, inspirational and forward-looking leadership which believes that every professional challenge has a solution.

 The curriculum at Serenity ensures that all our pupils have the very best opportunities, as is appropriate to their age, ability and entitlement.
 We have high expectations – we believe that all pupils can achieve, and through our creative curriculum we ensure they have opportunities to achieve by promoting our core values of positive attitudes, supportive relationships and respect for everyone.
 Our curriculum is carefully planned and structured to enable all pupils to develop their personal characteristics, attitudes and values, to their fullest potential.

 - A Creative Curriculum

-- Accreditation at an appropriate level at Key Stage 4
+- Accreditation at an appropriate level at Key Stage 3 and key stage 4

 Our Curriculum is guided by 5 student focused principles: